 - Couples Therapy

 Therapy is a process of determining pathways for change.
 I assist clients with depression, anxiety, low self-esteem, relationship impasses, anger management, trauma, job-related stress, burnout, grieving and bereavement, conflicts about sexuality, trust, and establishing healthy boundaries.
-I utilize existential-humanistic psychotherapy, evocative dreamwork, meditation, Psychosynthesis, guided imagery, the rejuvenating practices of yoga and breath awareness, and other spiritual principles and lifestyle changes to aid you in meeting your current challenges.
+I utilize Jungian and existential psychotherapy, evocative dreamwork, meditation, Psychosynthesis, guided imagery, the rejuvenating practices of yoga and breath awareness, and other spiritual principles and lifestyle changes to aid you in meeting your current challenges.